MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-- Add new thread pages and user form page.
+- Add userData mixin and update user profile form.

 # Before to run this server